ngiakhanh96/angular-youtube/README.md

 ## 🎥 Backend Integration

-This application can integrate with Invidious as a privacy-friendly YouTube backend proxy.
+This application integrates with Invidious as a privacy-friendly YouTube backend proxy.

 ### Invidious Setup